 Greetings from the Charter School!
 While we all love and need to sit back and relax over the summer, we can not forget how important it is to keep reading and writing.
 Picking up a good book during the last month of the summer would be a great way to get ready for the new school year!
 Reading every day advances current reading levels and creates lifelong readers and learners.
-This MANDATORY summer assignment, we hope, will encourage our students to find a novel to enjoy this summer.
+This OPTIONAL summer assignment, we hope, will encourage our students to find a novel to enjoy this summer.

-Your child must read one book, compose a book review following the guidelines attached, and create a visual "storyboard"; we have supplied you with a list of books we selected with a wide range of content and levels.
+For the extra credit (applied to the first marking period of Reading and Writing class), your child should read one book and compose a book review following the guidelines attached.
+We have supplied you with a list of books we selected with a wide range of content and levels, but feel free to choose your own.
 We hope your child will select one they can't put down!
 Our recommendation is that they journal throughout the reading (jotting notes/thoughts about pivotal scenes and characters, questions, and vocabulary).
 Although this is not required, the process of journaling throughout the reading of a novel is a wonderful way to engage and increase higher order thinking.
 As an added benefit, doing so helps the writing process.
 They will be one step ahead when starting their 5-paragraph essay book review.

-The reading response essay and visual display should be submitted by Friday, September 17, 2021 and should be handed in to their READING or WRITING teacher.
+The reading response essay should be submitted by Friday, September 9, 2022 and should be handed in to their READING or WRITING teacher.

+6th Grade

-6th Grade DO NOT READ Touching Spirit Bear, The Giver
+DO NOT READ Touching Spirit Bear, The Giver, When You Reach Me